 “I’m not sure, they were all Muggles, and there isn’t really much he can tell us about it that we don’t know,” she answered, shrugging her shoulders.
 In all honestly, she had thought very little of the darkness that had fallen on their world.
 Her own suffering had been too great.

-worry her, but she was at Hogwarts, under the watch of the world’s best wizard.
+Being a Muggle born did worry her, but she was at Hogwarts, under the watch of the world’s greatest wizards.
 She was confident there was nearly nothing that could harm her here, and by the time she made her way into the real world, the Ministry was sure to have a handle on it.
 She knew James was taking it more seriously, though.

 “What do your parents think about it all?” she questioned.

-“They spent the better part of sixty years fighting against dark wizards.
+His voice was quiet when he answered.
+“They spent the better part of sixty years fighting against dark wizards, and played a large part in rescuing and housing witches and wizards that fled from Grindelwald during his time.
 I think now that they're retired and this is happening, it makes it harder.
 There have always been those nutters trying to start this kind of thing.
 I think this one is just a bit more organized, it worries them.
 But, they're my mum and dad, everything worries them," James joked.
 Lily still felt him holding something back from her.
 Before she could push the topic further, Professor Dumbledore came into view.

 “Ah, Ms. Evans, Mr. Potter, good evening to the both of you.”
 Albus Dumbledore stood near the entrance of the castle, one hand stroking his long silvery beard, the other held out in greeting.
 His dark purple and gold robes had small flecks of light being cast on them from the flamed torches decking the wall behind him.
 His appearance always stunned Lily.
-The way someone could seem so gentle, yet commanding, all at once.
+The way someone could seem so gentle, yet commanding.

 She glanced towards James, surprised to find his eyes on her.
-She immediately looked back at the Headmaster, pushing away that same sense of guilt.
+She immediately looked back at the Headmaster.

-"I am sure you don't wish to dwell on this; let me address my reason for disturbing your first evening back.
-I sent along twenty-two letters informing twenty-two students of their new position, Prefect.
-Now, I have two more letters to deliver, ones that would replace our seventh year Gryffindor Prefects and act as Head boy and Girl,” Dumbledore paused, and seemed to be very focused with something on his sleeve.
+"I am sure you don't wish to dwell on this.
+Let me address my reason for disturbing your first evening back.
+I sent along twenty-two letters informing twenty-two students of their new position: Prefect.
+Now, I have two more letters to deliver to offer the position of Head boy and Girl,” Dumbledore paused, and seemed to be very focused with something on his sleeve.